dragoshh13/c-modbus-slave/README.md

 ## Features

-- **Zero allocations** - Static memory only, no dynamic allocations
+- **Zero dynamic allocations** - Can be used without any dynamic allocations
 - **Transport agnostic** - Works with RS485/RS232 serial and Ethernet
 - **Flexible data access** - Direct pointers, callbacks, or constant values
 - **Compact footprint** - Minimal RAM and flash usage for embedded systems